uc-berkeley-w215/summer2020/schedule/unit 14.md

 ### Synchronous discussion agenda

+  - > Paper presentation and discussion (10 minutes)

-  - > Final project presentations (15 minutes, 5-10 for presentation)
+  - > Final project presentations (15 minutes per team: 10 for presentation and 5 for questions)

-  - > Paper discussions (45 minutes)
+  - > Projects and course wrap-up (15 minutes)